-The Consumer Discretionary sector is reporting the third-largest (year-over-year) revenue growth of all eleven sectors at 10.2%.
+The Consumer Discretionary sector is reporting the third-largest (year-over-year) revenue growth of all eleven sectors at 10.7%.
 At the industry level, seven of the ten industries in this sector are reporting growth in revenues.
-Six these seven industries are reporting double-digit growth: Internet & Direct Marketing Retail (36%), Auto Components (32%), Leisure Products (21%), Multiline Retail (15%), Household Durables (11%), and Specialty Retail (11%).
+Six of these seven industries are reporting double-digit growth: Internet & Direct Marketing Retail (36%), Auto Components (32%), Leisure Products (21%), Multiline Retail (15%), Specialty Retail (13%), and Household Durables (11%).
 On the other hand, three industries are reporting a year-over-year decline in revenues, led by the Hotels, Restaurants, & Leisure (-43%) industry.